Himanshuchaurasia9/Web-Development-3.0/README.md

 ## 🌟 **About the Project**

-This project is aimed at building **[brief description of the project]**.
+This project is aimed at building **a community of open-source contributors as well as enhancing GitHub and Coding Skills**.
 The project is part of Hacktoberfest, a month-long celebration of open-source, and we are thrilled to invite contributions from the community!

 We have a variety of beginner-friendly and intermediate projects to work on, including: